DigonIO/pypermission/docs/pages/introduction.rst

 ===============================

-The basic functionality of an RBAC system can be demonstrated for a hypothetical chat
-program:
+The basic functionality of an RBAC system can be demonstrated for a hypothetical chat program.
+The library provides different backends for persistency - for simplicity reasons the following example uses the :py:mod:`pypermission.serial` module which stores and loads the state to either a single ``json`` or ``yaml`` file.
+Alternatively :py:mod:`pypermission.sqlalchemy` module can be used to write and read the state to a database supported by ``sqlalchemy``\ [#sqlalchemy]_.
+Most of the functions presented below are available in both backends, the :py:mod:`pypermission.sqlalchemy` however module requires a database session.

 Defining Permissions
 --------------------

-First we have to define a couple of meaningful permissions for the operations we want to separate access for by creating a ``PermissionNode`` structure.
-These have to be registered to a :py:class:`~pypermission.serial.SerialAuthority` class:
+First we have to define a couple of meaningful permissions for the operations we want to separate access for by creating a :py:class:`~pypermission.core.PermissionNode` structure.
+These have to be registered to a :py:class:`~pypermission.serial.core.SerialAuthority` class:

 .. code-block:: python